-Vote by Internet - Please access https://www.proxyvotenow.com/atha, and follow the simple instructions provided.
-Please note you must type an "s" after http.
-You will be required to provide the unique control number printed below.

-Your telephone or Internet vote authorizes the name as if you had execu e manner OR 3.
-Vote by Mail - If you do not have access to a touch-to return the proxy card in the postage-paid envelope pr of elections mailing address]. one telephone or to the Internet, please s TO VOTE BY MAIL, PLEASE DETACH PROXY CARD HERE AN The Board of Directors recommends that you vote FOR ALL Nom The Board of Directors for three-year term.
-Jominees: D1-Joseph Edelman FOR ALL WITHHOLD ALL FOR ALL EXCEPT 12-John M. Fluke, Jr. J3-Grant Pickering NSTRUCTION: To withhold authority to vote for any Individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below:
+2 Vote by Mail If you do not be

+▼ TO VOTE BY MAIL, PLEASE DETACH PROXY CARD HERE AND Reason and vote as in this example The Board of Directors recommends that you vote FOR ALL Nome · 1.
+Election of three Class II Directors, each for a for three-year term.
+Nominees: 01-Joseph Edelman 02-John M. Fluke, Jr. 03-Grant Pickering INSTRUCTION: To withhold authority to vote for any individual no minee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below: Ratification of the appointment of Ernst & Young LLP as Athira's independent registered public accounting firm for its fiscal year ending December 31, 2022.
+3. A stockholder proposal relating to amendments to Athira's bylaws.
+Date:, 202 Signature (if jointly held) Signature (if jointly held) Title(s) Please sign exactly as your name(s) appear(s) hereon.
+When signing is such.
-Title(s)

-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.